 He also covered self-portraits and still-life images of flowers.
 But his most controversial work is about the underground BDSM scene.
 He documented this in the late 1960s and early 1970s in New York City.

-Sebastião Salgado is a social documentary photographer and photojournalist.
+Sebastião Salgado is a social documentary photographer, photojournalist, and environmental photographer.
 He is from Brazil.
 And he has traveled to more than 120 countries thanks to his photography assignments.
 His work appeared in countless press publications and books.

 Salgado is a UNICEF Goodwill Ambassador.
 He documents the powerless and the poor.
 He also shoots nature photography and tries to find beauty in everything.
 Salgado has received many awards and honors: